Stanford Doerr School of Sustainability

 Masters Student in Earth System Science, admitted Autumn 2022

 BioBrian is a doctoral student in Earth System Science working with Dr. Kate Maher.
-Brian is interested in developing robust monitoring, reporting, and verification (MRV) frameworks for carbon dioxide removal technologies.
-He is currently focusing on extending the utility of reactive transport models to address uncertainties in enhanced rock weathering as a carbon dioxide removal strategy.
+Brian is interested in developing robust monitoring, reporting, and verification frameworks for open-system carbon dioxide removal (CDR) technologies.
+He is currently focusing on extending the utility of reactive transport models to address uncertainties in enhanced rock weathering as a CDR strategy.

 • Lorenzo Rosa